 Customer shall not transfer, lease, loan, resell, distribute or otherwise make the Service or materials contained in the Service available in whole or in part in any form whatsoever to any third parties.

-Customer shall not attempt to gain access to any parts of the Service to which the Customer has not acquired access rights nor will the Customer attempt to modify, copy, decompile, adapt, reverse engineer or otherwise attempt to derive source code of the Service or any computer software programs the Service is based upon.
+Customer shall not attempt to gain access to any parts of the Service to which the Customer has not acquired access rights nor will the Customer attempt to modify, copy, decompile, adapt, reverse engineer or otherwise attempt to derive the source code of the Service or any computer software programs the Service is based upon.

 The Supplier shall have the right to prevent Customer’s access to the Service without prior notice, if the Supplier reasonably suspects that the Customer burdens or uses the Service in such a manner as to jeopardize the delivery of the Service to other users.

-A receiving Party shall have the right to:
+A receiving party shall have the right to: